zopefoundation/Zope/doc/INSTALL.rst

   $ bin/mkzopeinstance --help

 .. note::
   The traditional ``inplace`` build is no longer supported.
-You are now encouraged to create a Zope instance within your buildout or virtualenv environment.
+You should not use your buildout or virtualenv environment for creating a Zope instance.
+So create your Zope instance using ``mkzopeinstance`` always outside the buildout/virtualenv environment.

 Starting Zope as a Daemon